Locally free representations of quivers over commutative Frobenius algebras: Finite locally free representation type

 \begin{remark} Even though we found that a quiver of type $A_4$ over $\k_2$ has finite locally-free representation type with $40$ locally-free indecomposable representations, nothing like this holds for the full representation theory.
 Indeed, when the quiver is linearly oriented Skowro\'nski proved \cite[Theorem]{skowronski} that the full representation type is tame.
 This means that there are infinitely many indecomposable representations, however they can be parametrized by up to one-dimensional families.
 Interestingly, when the orientation is not linear, the full representation type is wild, i.e. infinite and not tame.
 Thus while even the representation type of the full representation theory can change when one changes the orientation of the quiver, the subcategory of locally-free representations behaves much more uniformly. \end{remark}

 \begin{remark} The argument in the last paragraph of the proof of Theorem~\ref{classif} can be combined with Skowro\'nski's result \cite[Theorem]{skowronski} and Theorem~\ref{main1} to find that the locally-free representation type of a quiver of type $A_5$ over $\k_2$ is tame.
-By our Theorem~\ref{main2} this shows that the preprojective algebra of type $A_5$ has also tame representation type.
+By our Theorem~\ref{main2} this shows that the preprojective algebra of type $A_5$ has also tame representation type \footnote{Tameness in exact subcategories of module categories is not well established, here we simply mean that their constructible set of $1$-dimensional.}.
 Indeed this was the main studied example of the paper \cite[\S 14]{GLS1}, where they found that the dimension vectors of the indecomposable representations are given by a certain elliptic $E_8$ root system. \end{remark}